lee-dohm/language-generic-config/README.md

 <img alt="Sample 2" width="433" src="sample-2.png" />

-You can customise how the package interprets "comment-lines" by tweaking the `automatchPattern` field in the package settings.
+You can customise how the package interprets "comment-like" by tweaking the `automatchPattern` field in the package settings.
 By default, the grammar is activated for any unknown file containing lines which start with `# ` or `; `:

 ~~~